Broad Spectrum CBD Oil Wholesale: A Formulator’s Buying Guide

 When evaluating a wholesale broad-spectrum CBD oil supplier, the following questions produce the most useful qualification data:

-Lot-specific vs. spec-sheet documentation: A spec sheet describes a product category.
-A COA documents a specific production lot.
-Confirm you are reviewing a lot-specific COA with a batch number that matches the material being quoted, not a generic specification document.
+- Lot-specific vs. spec-sheet documentation: A spec sheet describes a category; a COA documents a specific production lot.
+Confirm the batch number on the COA matches the material being quoted.

-Minor cannabinoid retention: Ask for the full cannabinoid panel, not just the CBD percentage.
-If the supplier cannot tell you what the CBG, CBN, and CBC concentrations are in the lot you are buying, they may not be testing for them.
-That gap matters if you are formulating to a multi-cannabinoid claim.
+- Minor cannabinoid retention: Ask for the full cannabinoid panel, not just the CBD percentage.
+If the supplier cannot state the CBG, CBN, and CBC concentrations in the lot you are buying, they may not be testing for them.

 Section 781 Compliance and Broad Spectrum CBD Oil